I hereby offer to perform any surgical procedure on you.

 humorous as you think.

-Tip: Every so often you read in the paper
+Tip: Every so often you read

 about some doctor operating on the wrong body part, so if you're scheduled for surgery on